cross-language-cpp/djinni-generator/docs/cli-usage.md

     Nevertheless make sure to **explicitly set** text transformation styles if you need them!
 All text transformation may be disabled by default in a future release of the generator.

 ### Default Identifier Style settings
-(Please note that this list is work in progress)

 #### C++

 | Argument | Default  |